Having a Hobby When You’re Feeling Anxious Can Do Wonders For Your Mental Health – With Benefits Experienced Almost Instantly…

 Most people have Spotify or Apple Music nowadays (and if you don’t, I highly recommend Spotify).
 Put your membership to good use and spend an afternoon creating a playlist of all your favorite songs.

 The ones you loved as a kid.
 The ones you listened to during a break-up or tough time in your life.
-Put all of your feel-good songs into one playlist so you can listen to it whenever you need to.
+Put all of your feel-good songs into one playlist so you can listen to them whenever you need to.

 Or, put on one of these inspirational mental health Podcasts.